yambo-code/aiida-yambo/docs/source/user_guide/get_started/tutorial.rst

 NSCF step (Quantum ESPRESSO) for G0W0
 -------------------------------------
 Using the ``pk``  of the  SCF calculation, we now run a NSCF calculation as the starting point for the GW calculation.
-GW calculations often require several empty states and few k-points (at least in 3D), so we are going to use a different NSCF to compute the IP-RPA spectrum for whic more k-points and less empty bands are needed.
+GW calculations often require several empty states and few k-points (at least in 3D), so we are going to use a different NSCF to compute the IP-RPA spectrum for which more k-points and less empty bands are needed.

 ::